 Short for extensible markup language, XML is a specification developed by W3C starting with the recommendation on February 10, 1998.
-XML is similar to HTML in that XML uses tags to markup a document, allowing the browser to interpret the tags and display them on a page.
+XML is similar to HTML in that XML uses tags to markup a document, allowing the browser to interpret and display the information.
 However, unlike HTML, XML language is unlimited (extensible).
 It allows tags to define themselves, and can describe the content instead of only displaying a page's content.
 Using XML other languages such as RSS and MathML were created, even tools like XSLT were created using XML.

 Example of XML code

 Below is a basic example of how XML code may appear.
 As mentioned earlier, you can use whatever tags you want to use as long as they follow all of the rules.
-Also, because there is no defined rules, structure, and any tag can be placed anywhere, a DTD (document type definition) needs to be defined with instructions and structure of your XML.
+Also, because there are no defined rules or structure, a DTD (document type definition) needs to be defined with instructions and structure of your XML.

 <?xml version="1.0" encoding="utf-8"?>